sudeepreddy45/Washing-Machine-Simulator/README.md

 - Peripheral interfacing: Keypad, LCD, buzzer, sensors
 - FSM design for state-based logic flow
 - Real-time embedded simulation and debugging

+## 🙌 Acknowledgements
+Thanks to **Emertxe Information Technologies** for the guidance and opportunity during the internship.